danny-kumpf/gpx-tracks-3d/README.md

 Model-mm-to-Meters scale factor: 137.399...
 ```

-**These two will not agree**, typically by 0.5–2.5%, and the model's is always the smaller.
+**These two will not agree due to an as-yet unfixed issue**, typically by 0.5–2.5%, and the model's is always the smaller.
 That is expected.
 TouchTerrain rounds the region outward to whole elevation cells, so the STL covers slightly more ground than the box you dragged — but the code only knows about the box.
 It therefore thinks the terrain is smaller than it is and draws the track slightly too large.

 This is what the **Scale** slider is for.
 If the logfile says `140.69` and the script says `137.40`, the track is `140.69 / 137.40 = 1.024` — about 2.4% too big — so nudge Scale to roughly `0.976`.
 The bigger the mismatch between the two numbers, the more correction you need.

+TODO: Fix this and remove the scale slider.
+Claude found this while writing this README, thanks Claude.

 ## The config file